1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Touring Virtuoso

 Up to age thirty-six, Liszt was a touring pianist and teacher.
-He played his piano works, the music of friends and transcriptions of orchestra pieces.
-During this time Liszt gained renown across Europe and befriended composers during tours, including Chopin, Wagner, Berlioz, Schumann, Saint-Saëns, Glinka, and Borodin.
+He played his piano works, the music of friends, and transcriptions of orchestra pieces.
+During this time, Liszt gained renown across Europe and befriended composers during tours, including Chopin, Wagner, Berlioz, Schumann, Saint-Saëns, Glinka, and Borodin.
 Liszt championed their music, often performing their pieces in his concerts.

-Love Intervenes
+heart icon Love Intervenes and Fumbles...

 A Polish princess, Carolyne Sayn-Wittgenstein, convinced Liszt to settle down.
 At age thirty-six, Liszt stopped touring and took a job as music director for the Duke of Weimar.
 With stability and an orchestra at his whim, Liszt honed his orchestral writing.
-Initially, his orchestra works were written as piano duets and orchestrated by a local musician.
-Liszt was a fast study and was soon a skilled orchestrator.
+Initially, his orchestral works were written as piano duets and orchestrated by a local musician.
+Liszt was a fast study and soon became a skilled orchestrator.

 Liszt had a generous heart, promoting and financing promising composers such as Berlioz and Wagner.
 He gave free piano lessons to hundreds of gifted students.
 Some of the best pianist-composers of the next generation studied with Liszt, including Isaac Albeniz and Hans von Bülow.